2018-2019 Undergraduate & Graduate Catalog

 Advanced Practice Certification

 Post-B.S.N. students pursuing an advanced practice primary care emphasis must complete the didactic and clinical courses in a selected population (child/adolescent or adult/older adult) which will qualify them to sit for national primary care specialty certification (pediatrics or adult gerontology).
-Post-M.S.N. students who do not hold a current national primary care advanced practice certification in a clinical specialty must complete the didactic and clinical courses that will qualify them to sit for national primary care specialty certification in a selected population (pediatrics, adult health, or gerontology).
+Post-M.S.N. students who do not hold a current national primary care advanced practice certification in a clinical specialty must complete the didactic and clinical courses that will qualify them to sit for national primary care specialty certification in a selected population (pediatrics, adult health, gerontology).

 Nurse Executive Certification